GaloisField2718/candelstick_space/README.md

 **Proposition**: No sequence from candelstick charts can be convergent.
 **Proof**: Any convergent sequence is Cauchy.
 But we have shown that no such sequences can be Cauchy.

-This proposal is a counter argument to the fact that the free Market will create a price stability over time.
+This proposal could be a counter argument to the fact that the free Market will create a price stability over time.

 Study: $$(\mathcal{T} \times \mathbb{R}^4)^{\mathbb{N}}$$